 The selection is made by a committee of gallerists who participate in the fair; the fair Directors chair the meeting but do not vote.
-In 2013 the Frieze New York committee members were: Tanya Bonakdar (Tanya Bonakdar Gallery), Eivind Furnesvik (Standard (Oslo)), Jeanne Greenberg (Salon 94), David Kordansky (David Kordansky Gallery), Marc Payot (Hauser & Wirth), Andrzej Przywara (Foksal Gallery Foundation) and Esther Schipper (Esther Schipper).
+In 2014 the Frieze New York committee members are: Tanya Bonakdar (Tanya Bonakdar Gallery), Eivind Furnesvik (Standard (Oslo), Jeanne Greenberg (Salon 94), David Kordansky (David Kordansky Gallery), Marc Payot (Hauser & Wirth), Andrzej Przywara (Foksal Gallery Foundation) and Esther Schipper (Esther Schipper).

 What is Frieze Projects, New York?

 Frieze Talks are a daily program of keynote lectures, panel debates and discussions featuring leading art-world figures, philosophers, and critical theorists.
-In 2013 Frieze Talks was organized by Dan Fox and Sam Thorne of frieze magazine.
+In 2014 Frieze Talks will be organized by the editors of frieze magazine.

 What is Frieze Sounds?